Ronneburg, near Gera.

 |Objekt 90 - WISMUT - Ausstellung, Weidaer Strasse 40, 07580 Ronneburg, Tel: +49-371-8120-150, Fax: +49-371-8120-247.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-The name Ronneburg is only of local fame, but the name Wismut in well known in Germany and even abroad.
-It has nothing to do with the metal Wismut (bismut), it was the code name for the East German uranium mining company.
-During some decades of teh Cold War the area around Ronneburg was the economically strongest region of teh country.
+The name Ronneburg is only of local fame, but the name Wismut is well known in Germany and even abroad.
+It has nothing to do with the metal Wismut (bismut), it was the Cold War code name for the East German uranium mining company.
+During some decades of the Cold War the area around Ronneburg was economically the strongest region of the country.
 For some time 11% of the world production on uranium came from here, and altogether 231.000 tons of uranium ore were mined.
 And of course all this uranium was intended for the nuclear power plants and the weapon production of the Warsaw Pact.
-It was part of the reparations for World War II payed by the GDR to the Soviet Union.
+It was part of the reparations for World War II paid by the GDR to the Soviet Union.

-There were numerous mining operations between Gera and Roneburg, the underground mines at Schmirchau, Drosen, and Beerwalde, and the open cast mine at Lichtenberg and the slag heaps at Beerwalde.
-The two biggest slag heap near Beerwalde were pointec conuses which were locally known as Ronneburger Titten (Ronneburg Tits).
+There were numerous mining operations between Gera and Ronneburg, the underground mines at Schmirchau, Drosen, and Beerwalde, and the open cast mine at Lichtenberg and the slag heaps at Beerwalde.
+The two biggest slag heap near Beerwalde were pointed conuses which were locally known as Ronneburger Titten (Ronneburg Tits).